 I would suggest using the less eponymous term "Shatter function lemma" (that Matousek uses in his Lectures on Discrete Geometry) in addition to "Sauer-Shelah lemma".
 I personally have known this lemma for a long time, but always under the more descriptive name "Shatter function lemma".

-Marius Overholt (not verified)3 years 32 weeks agoSmoothing sums
+Marius Overholt (not verified)8 years 27 weeks agoSmoothing sums

 It was actually Waclaw Sierpinski who obtained the exponent 1/3 in the Gauss circle problem, as part of his doctoral dissertation, and who published the result in 1906 (in Polish).
 His adviser Georgy Voronoi had obtained the same exponent in the Dirichlet divisor problem in 1903.
 There is an article by Andrzej Schinzel about Sierpinski's papers in number theory in volume XXI of Acta Mathematica (1972).
 Also there is supposed to exist (but which I have never seen) a description of Sierpinski's proof in German, possibly in some Jahrbuch der Deutsche Mathematikerverein from those years.
 Schinzel states that the proof is by Voronoi's geometric method.
 That would mean that the circle is approximated by a polygon, and Euler-Maclaurin summation applied on each piece.